rweigel/stats/python.md

 # [nan nan nan]
 ```

 The motivation for initialization with NaNs is that coding errors become more obvious.
 The following program intends to set a value to each element in an array and then print the sum, but there is an error so that the last value is never set.
-When executed, the sum <code>nan</code> is printed:
+When executed, the sum `nan` is printed:

 ```Python
 import numpy as np